Communication and Skillful Engagement: Exploring a Contemplative Approach to Caregiving

 Join us for a practical integration of clinical skill with a contemplative approach to care, rooted in the ancient but still highly relevant practices of Zen Buddhism.

-This course is ideal for social workers, nurses, physicians, hospice workers, volunteer caregivers.
+This course is ideal for social workers, nurses, physicians, hospice workers, and all those who care for others.